Shegzimus/shegzimus/README.md

-# 👋 Hi!
+# 👋 Hi there.
 I'm Oluwasegun but for ease of conversation please call me Viktor

 ## 🌟 About Me
 - ⚙️ **Data Engineer** skilled in building robust and scalable ETL pipelines for cloud platforms like AWS and GCP.